Houdini 20.5 Basics

 Materials can be assigned to geometry by dragging and dropping a material from the Material Palette or Network Editor onto object geometry.
 Materials can also be assigned with a Material SOP or Material Stylesheet.

 Material display can be disabled by clicking by Display Materials toggle on the right viewport toolbar.
-Finer control over material assignments and options, such as texture display, particle display, and transparency, can be found in its RMB menu.
+Finer control over material assignments and options, such as texture display, particle display, and transparency, can be found in its menu.

 Basics